 Free English & Maths Worksheets and Online Learning Games for >> Year R to Year 6 >> Ages 4-11

 Lots and lots of worksheets to download, print out and practice, practice, practice.
-The worksheets are chosen for this year in English and tailored to the school curriculum.
+The worksheets are chosen for this year in maths and tailored to the school curriculum.

-Year 3, Age 7-8 or Grade 2.
-Find out what your children are learning this year and what key learning objectives and targets are for the year.
+Scroll down to find out what maths your children are learning this year.
+Find out key learning objectives and targets for the year.

-A huge choice of games and websites that let your children practice the key english skills on the computer.
-The online games are chosen for this year in english and tailored to the school curriculum.
+A huge choice of games and websites that let your children practice the key maths skills on the computer.
+The online games are chosen for this year in maths and tailored to the school curriculum.

-Year 3 is the first year of Key Stage 2* and is usually first year of Junior School.
-The children are now usually taught sitting at tables where they listen to the teacher and get to practice the concepts taught on their own or in pairs.
+Year 1 is the first year of Key Stage 1* and is usually the second year of Infant School.
+The children are usually taught in a combination of ‘carpet time’ where the teacher introduces and teaches a topic to the whole class seated on the carpet and then ‘table time’ when the children split into smaller groups and get to practice the concepts taught on their own or in pairs.
 The tables are sometimes ‘setted’ to include children of similar ability.

-A pdf leaflet from Cliftonville Primary Schoolexplaining learning objectives and how to help your child with literacy at home.
+A pdf leaflet from Leicesteshire Grid for Learning explaining learning objectives and how to help your child with maths at home.